Cantera/cantera-jupyter/README.md

 **Can I forgo installing Cantera locally and just use Cantera in the cloud every time?**

-The problem with using Cantera with Binder is that there is no way for you to save your work.
+The problem with using Cantera with MyBinder is that there is no way for you to save your work.
 You can upload/download files in a session, but once the session is over (you close your browser window), you lose all your work.
 You thus cannot save your modified Jupyter notebooks.